cloudmesh-community/book/chapters/cloud/datacenter.md

 samples of data created as a part of popular cloud services or the internet in general.

-One such popular depiction is "Data Never Sleeps".
+One such popular depiction is "Data Never Sleeps" (see +@fig:data-never-sleeps).
 It has been produced a number of times over the years and is now at version 6.0 released in 2017.
 If you identify a newer version, please let us know.
 It is worth while to study this image in detail and identify some of